chazmaniandinkle/booth-manager/README.md

 - **Import & Remove Operations:**
   Easily import new items or remove items (with optional folder deletion) via simple input files.

+- **VCC Integration:**
+  Create VRChat Creator Companion compatible packages from your Booth assets, allowing you to use them directly in Unity projects.
+  - Generate Unity package structure from Booth assets
+  - Create local VCC repository
+  - Add repository to VCC with a single click
+  - Auto-package new items as they're downloaded

 ---